 2. Connect with Your Immediate Surroundings

-“Instead of checking your phone or social media, use this as an opportunity to disconnect with your device and reconnect with the present moment,” Elizabeth suggests.
+“Instead of checking your phone or social media, use this as an opportunity to disconnect with your device and reconnect with the present moment,” Winkler suggests.

 “Notice the sky, how the clouds move, or the nature that surrounds us.
 Noticing our environment helps us to witness our energy flow and can lead to profound states of clarity.”